htl-leo-syp-project-organization/if.05.61_00-class-materials/Units/Markdown.md

 # Markdown
-## Show Enumerations
+## Enumerations
-It is possible to enumerate some lines:
+It is possible to enumerate some lines.
+Numbering is done within markdown automatically, therefore, it is sufficient to prefix each numbering line with some number:

 ```md
 1. First item